lauroBRCWB/bookmarks/README.md

 > * If you have too many options, get the best of it now and then repeat.
 > * Believe in what you are doing.
 > * Feel like a bird.
 You can fly to anywhere you want.
+27. Weeknesses are only weeknesses when you hide them

 # [Best practices](https://github.com/laurovalente/bookmarks/blob/master/Best%20practices.md)